Tuesday, May 14, 2013

 I am so thankful for the staff at Huguley Hospital.
 My nurse (Farrah Barnes) was amazing and made such a huge difference in my delivery!

 They put me on pitocin about 2-3 hours in to ramp up my labor and boy did it!
-Shortly after they put it in I got my epidural.
+That was my first time on Pitocin, and it was intense, but honestly - I can't talk enough about how back labor changes the game for me, someone could punch me in the face while having a contraction and I don't think it would phase me compared to the pain of a contraction that grips your back.
+HOLY.
+COW.
+Shortly after they started pitocin I got my epidural.
 I was also able to get the anesthesiologist I wanted, who is the best!
-The epidural took well and helped curb the intense back pain from back labor.
+The epidural took well and helped curb the intense back pain - eh, kinda.
 Once my epidural took affect I dozed off for a 1.5 hour nap, praise the Lord!

-Around 3am my water broke, as soon as it broke , my nurse checked me and I was dilated to a 4.
+Around 3am my water broke and I was then wide awake because I knew things were happening , my nurse checked me and I was dilated to a 4.
 20 minutes later she checked me and I was at a 10!
 At that point we were calling Bethany and Jessica Rockwell (my photographer) and Dr. Duran was called.
 We hung out until probaby 3:45 or so when everyone got there before we started pushing.
 A few pushes with wonderful guidance from Farrah and Dr. Duran and Jett was born!
 Entering the world at 3:59am, weighing in at 8lbs.
 1oz. and 18.5 inches long.
 He had a full head of brown hair and blue eyes!
 Such a handsome little guy!

 We are so blessed with his life.
 We have always loved the name "Jett" which in Hebrew means, "excellence, abundance and riches."
 And Tynacin, pronounced "ten-uh-sin" is a combination of the letters from JD's Mom and my Moms names.